essoen/essoen.github.io/content/blog/2022/01-20-okrs-and-metrics.md

 Key Results.
 To them, the result is delivering the feature, a binary goal.
 The desired outcome is not clear to them, and it’s not even clear if that initiative is the only or the best one to deliver the outcome *someone* desires.
-The teams I’ve worked in this context, feel that they’re trying to fit a model to our context, solving problems that does not really exist.
+The teams I’ve worked in this context, feel that they’re trying to retrofit a model to thier context, solving problems that they might not agree exsist.

-Thankfully, others have the same take.
+Thankfully, I'm not alone in seeintg this.
 Christina Wodtke who wrote the fantastic book [Radical Focus](https://www.amazon.com/Radical-Focus-Achieving-Important-Objectives/dp/0996006028), recently wrote this